cjvr1996/cjvr1996.github.io/_pages/about.md

     AI/ML for RAN intelligence, xApps and rApps, disaggregated architectures, and data-driven network control.

 *   **Massive MIMO and Millimeter Wave Systems**
-    Beamforming, tracking, and sensing under realistic hardware and propagation constraints.
+    Beamforming, tracking, and sensing for massive MIMO systems.

 *   **Applied Statistics and Data-Driven Networking**
     Practical statistical modeling for performance analysis, optimization, and video streaming applications.